Writers' Day Event Schedule

 While you're here, check out the Library's Zine Collection or visit jaxlibrary.org/zines to learn how you can donate your own zines, indie comics, and chapbooks.
 Housed on the first floor of the Main Library, zines are fully searchable in our catalog and available to check out.

 Reminder: Street parking downtown is FREE on Saturdays!
 If you prefer, parking will also be available in the Duval Street Parking Garage at 33 W. Duval Street, next to the Main Library.
-During special events, parking is $5 (cash preferred) and there is no validation.
+During special events, parking is $5 (cash or cards accepted) and there is no validation.

 # Supporting Local Authors All Year Long